-194 The TOE shall meet the requirement "Subset information flow control (FDP\IFC.1)" as specified below:
+196 The TOE shall meet the requirement "Subset information flow control (FDP\IFC.1)" as specified below:

-FDP IFC.1 Subset information flow control

-FDP\IFC.1.1 The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TOE or by the Security IC Embedded Software.

-Dependencies: FDP\IFF.1 Simple security attributes
+FDP_IFC.1 Subset information flow control Hierarchical to: No other components.
+FDP_IFC.1.1 The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TOE or by the Security IC Embedded Software.
+Dependencies: FDP_IFF.1 Simple security attributes attributes controlled by the Security IC Embedded Software.

-195 The following Security Function Policy (SFP) Data Processing Policy is defined for the requirement "Subset information flow control (FDP\IFC.1)":
+197 The following Security Function Policy (SFP) Data Processing Policy is defined for the requirement "Subset information flow control (FDP\IFC.1)":

 User data of the Composite TOE and TSF data shall not be accessible from the TOE except when the Security IC Embedded Software decides to communicate the user data of the Composite TOE via an external interface.
-The protection shall be applied to confidential data only but without the distinction of attributes controlled by the Security IC Embedded Software.
+The protection shall be applied to confidential data only but without the distinction of